aaronbloomfield/slp/docs/hw-frameworks.md

 [Go up to the main SLP documents page](index.html) ([md](index.md))

-In this homework, you will create [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) systems using three different frameworks: CakePHP, Ruby on Rails, and Django.
+In this homework, you will create [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) systems using different frameworks: Ruby on Rails, and Django.

 All of these systems will use the SAME database, and one of the important aspects of this homework is to make sure that they all use *different* tables in that database.